top of page

 Are aisles and pathways to goods and services at least 36 inches wide?

-All aisles are 36 inches except the hall way to Taylor’s station and to the bathroom.
+All aisles are 36 inches except the hall to the bathroom.

 Are tripping hazards clearly marked with a bright colour, cane-detectable floor finish, or guard?